jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 3. Pre-process and compile build definition files (see <strong>Build Definition Compilation</strong>).
 4. Instantiate the build class (see <strong>Build Class Instantiation</strong>)
 5. Inject options in build instance fields along the project root directory (see <strong>Build Configuration</strong>).
 6. Call the `init()` method on the build instance.
-This is the place to set location related variable and to configure plugins.
+This is the place to set location related variable and to configure plugins (see <strong>Plugins</strong>).
-7. Instantiate and configure plugins specified in command line arguments.
+7. Instantiate and configure plugins specified in command line arguments (see <strong>Mention Plugins in the Command Line</strong>).
 8. Invoke methods specified in command line arguments : methods are executed in the order they appear on the command line.

 #### Build Definition File Compilation